Food Tour Description

 Parking Panda allows you to reserve your parking spot IN ADVANCE, so there’s nothing to do the morning of your tour but arrive.
 You can check out real-time availability right now:

-Parking Panda, Heart of the Village
+Parking Panda, Heart & Soul of Greenwich Village

 There is also a parking garage on West 3rd St., close to the tour starting point.